andesyv/VampireSneaking/README.md

  - Turn into a swarm of bats by holding down shift.
  - Stand right behind an enemy and hold right mouse button to drain blood.
 The enemy freezes whilst being drained.
  - Press spacebar to initiate a dodge in the direction you are facing.
+ - Use middle mouse to shoot a distracting projectile that makes a sound where it hits.